 This could happen, due to non-determinism in floating point summation order and multi-threading.
+Also, data partitioning changes by distributed framework can be an issue as well.
 Though the general accuracy will usually remain the same.

 1.5.10 Why do I see different results with sparse and dense data?